 It also contains the SQL instructions to communicate with the database server.
 The code block acts as the primary input in the architecture.

 The PL / SQL Engine processes the code.
 Based on the input, the engine separates the SQL part and the PL/SQL statements.
-The PL/SQL statements are processed by the engine itself.
+The engine itself processes the PL/SQL statements.
 The SQL part is sent to the database server for interacting with the database.

 The engine can be installed in the application and the database server.

-The data is stored by the server.
+The server stores the data.
 The interaction with the database takes place here using the SQL statements.
 The SQL executor parses the SQL statements and runs them.

 Advantages of Pl/ SQL

 - Error handling is very efficient in PL/ SQL.
 When an exception or an error is raised, user-friendly messages are displayed, and the executing block is stopped

 - As a block of code is sent for processing, network traffic is reduced, and as a result, the database applications perform better

 - It benefits the programmer as variables can be declared within the code block and can be utilized when processing a query